-Stefan Latorre is the president of Latorre Law Firm.
+Stefan Latorre is the founder and managing partner of Latorre Law Firm.
 The firm specializes in the aggressive representation of individuals in both state and federal courts in personal injury, workers’ compensation, criminal defense, and immigration matters.
-The firm has offices in throughout the Carolinas and in Jacksonville, Florida.
+The firm has offices throughout the North and South Carolina and Florida.

 Mr. Latorre earned his Juris Doctorate degree with honors from the Florida State College of Law in 1991 and a Masters in Tax Law from the University of Florida in 1992.
 He began his legal career as an international tax attorney in Miami, Florida, and helped U.S. companies establish business operations in over 20 foreign countries.

 In 1996, Mr. Latorre founded Latorre Law Firm and dedicated himself to representing injured individuals and immigrants with their litigation needs.
 Since then, Mr. Latorre has devoted his law practice to ensuring his clients receive every benefit available regardless of their economic situation.
 Mr. Latorre has successfully represented over 20,000 individuals throughout the Carolinas and Florida.
 He has successfully argued and represented clients before the North Carolina Industrial Commission, District and Superior Courts in North Carolina and South Carolina, the North Carolina Court of Appeals, and the North Carolina Supreme Court.